wasimuddinpeace/UIClassJuly-7-2016/README.md

 HEAD
-For understanding purpose. creating conflicts some simple example.
+For understanding purpose. creating conflicts some simple example.Agin doing the same.

 fetch